ChandSuma/self-reflection-catalog/README.md

 - Describe your current financial situation.
     - How can I improve my financial situation today and in the future?
     - What brought me there?
 Beliefs, past decisions...?

+### Achieve Goals
+- What is my goal for the day / week / month / quarter / year?
+- What have i done today to get closer to that goal?
+- Has my goal changed and why?

+## Social
+### Social Interactions
+- Did I care about others?
+- Was I concerned about others?
+- Whose behavior or discourse made me feel good or bad?
+- Who did (or didn't) I get along with today?
+- Have I helped someone today?
+What did I do to help?
+- Did someone helped me today?
+Have I thanked you enough?
+- Did I integrate well today?
+What helped me or prevented me from doing so?

+### Family
+- Did I let my family know I love them?
+- What would I like to do to make my family happier?

+### Relationship
+- Did I let my parnter know I love them?